AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     Rename `SystemFont` to match the actual font name, in this case: `PopHappinessFont.cia`.

-    (Incomplete) If you want to install it to Azahar emulator, launch `compress-bcfnt-file.cmd` and the font file will be compressed as `SystemFont.bcfnt.lz`.
+    If you want to install it to Azahar emulator, launch `compress-bcfnt-file.cmd` and the font file will be compressed as `SystemFont.bcfnt.lz`.